UffizziCloud/uffizzi/README.md

 ## How it works
 Create on-demand preview environments for APIs, frontends, backends, databases, microservices, binaries and command-line tools.
 Each ephemeral environment gets a secure HTTPS URL that is continually refreshed when you push new commits.
 Uffizzi also handles clean up, so your environments last only as long as you need them.

-Uffizzi modular design means your team can integrate Uffizzi whether you're on GitHub, GitLab, or BitBucket.
-It also works with any CI provider.
+Uffizzi's modular design works with GitHub, GitLab, BitBucket, and any CI provider.

 <img width="600" alt="preview-url" src="https://user-images.githubusercontent.com/7218230/194924634-391aff82-8adf-473b-800e-a20dcdab82dd.png">